-Protecting Overhead Dock Doors from Forklift Impacts
+Ways to Protect Overhead & Dock Doors from Forklift Damage

-If that building has been in place for any substantial length of time, you’ll also find dinged, dented, ruined or replaced dock door guides, pallet rack frames, building columns, etc. It just happens that way.
-While many operations take steps to use guard rails or bollards to shield their critical machinery, dock doors can be left out.
+If that building has been in place for any length of time, you’ll also find dinged, dented, ruined or replaced dock door guides, pallet rack frames, building columns, etc. While many operations take steps to use guard rails or bollards to shield their critical machinery, dock doors can be left out.

+Anyone who’s ever experienced a door frame (or a door itself) being impacted knows the hassle that brings.
+It can shut you down or slow you down–and that can crimp operations for hours or days.
 There are a several ways to go when it comes to protecting your doors, and the best way depends on your door setup, the kind of door you have, and the space around your door.

 They shield either 2′ or 3′ of the door track at the base – which is the most frequently-forklift-impacted part of a dock door.
 People backing lift trucks up hit them all the time.
 Even a relatively minor impact from a walkie or stacker (and a sufficiently loaded, moving pallet jack) can damage a door frame.
 Easily the most economical way, door tracks can cost about $100 a pair (give or take).
 They don’t take any space up around the door frame either, so if space for package stacking or a shop desk is needed they leave you plenty of area for that.

 They enclose the entirety of a dock door.
 If you have an expensive high speed door apparatus, and people are driving lift trucks with forks up into or out of the door (like they can do in a freezer, shipping, or internal door application) this system protects the entire height of the tracks, but also any apparatus above the door.
 They’re more expensive than simple track guards (by a good bit) but they can help you protect almost any kind of opening, including the walls around a door, from forklift damage.
 Since they can be customized to extend to the left or right of a door, they can even protect control panels or other equipment on any side of the door.

 Installed between doors, but covering the base of a track, they shield the base about as well as track protectors.
 They completely occupy that space, but also can be offset to allow stacking or other functions on the wall areas between doors.
 They are more expensive than track guards, but offer extended protection to walls between door bays.